KJMU

-KJMU (1340 AM) is a radio station licensed to serve Sand Springs, Oklahoma.
-The station is owned by Birach Broadcasting Corp.
+KJMU (1340 AM) is a radio station licensed to Sand Springs, Oklahoma, United States, serving the Tulsa metropolitan area.
+The station is owned by Birach Broadcasting Corporation.

-The station has been assigned these call letters by the Federal Communications Commission since July 23, 2007.

 History

-KJMU's format history includes Country, Top-40 and Alternative Rock as KTOW.
-The format was later switched to Urban Gospel as "Love Radio 1340" under KTOW calls, later changed to KTFX.
-The station aired an Urban Adult Contemporary format as "Hot 1340 The Groove" under an LMA (Local Management Agreement) with Hardman Broadcasting, later changing to a Spanish format as "La Ley 1340" for a short time under Davidson Media ownership.
-Following several years of silence, KJMU returned to the air in 2021 with an urban Gospel format.
+KJMU's format history includes country, top 40 and alternative rock as KTOW.
+The format was later switched to urban gospel as "Love Radio 1340" under KTOW calls, later changed to KTFX.
+The station aired an urban adult contemporary format as "Hot 1340 The Groove" under an local management agreement with Hardman Broadcasting, later changing to a Spanish format as "La Ley 1340" for a short time under Davidson Media ownership.

-Ownership

-In November 2007, a deal was reached to sell KJMU and sister station KTUV to Birach Broadcasting Corp.
-(Sima Birach, president) for a reported sale price of $1.5 million.
+In November 2007, a deal was reached to sell KJMU and sister station KTUV to Birach Broadcasting Corporation (Sima Birach, president) for a reported sale price of $1.5 million.

+Following several years of silence, KJMU returned to the air in May 2021 and switched back to an urban gospel format.
+From 2014 to 2021, KJMU was silenced four times, and in July 2022, the station entered a consent decree and was granted a short-term one year license renewal to resolve issues related to being silent for 50% of its previous license period.

+From January to May 2023, KJMU went silent again, citing transmitter malfunctions, and in December, was again giving a one year license renewal, citing that "while the situation has improved, the station is still not living up to its 'basic duty' as a broadcaster".